Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: The learning problem

 \subsection{Known versus unknown anisotropy}

-The parameter $\bm{b}$ controls the \textit{anisotropy} of functions in the class $\cH(\bm{b},\varepsilon)$.
+The parameter $\bm{b}\geq \bm{0}$ controls the \textit{anisotropy} of functions in the class $\cH(\bm{b},\varepsilon)$.
 Specifically, large $b_j$ implies that the condition

-holds only for smaller values of the parameter $\rho_j$, meaning that functions in $\cH(\bm{b},\varepsilon)$ are less smooth with respect to the variable $y_j$: namely, they have analytic continuations in this variable only to relatively small Bernstein ellipses.
-Conversely, if $b_j$ is small (or in the extreme, $b_j = 0$), then functions in $\cH(\bm{b},\varepsilon)$ possess analytic continuations to larger Bernstein ellipses, and are therefore smoother with respect to the variable $y_j$
+holds only for smaller values of the parameter $\rho_j$, meaning that functions in $\cH(\bm{b},\varepsilon)$ are less smooth with respect to the variable $y_j$: namely, they have holomorphic extensions in this variable only to relatively small Bernstein ellipses.
+Conversely, if $b_j$ is small (or in the extreme, $b_j = 0$), then functions in $\cH(\bm{b},\varepsilon)$ possess holomorphic extensions to larger Bernstein ellipses, and are therefore smoother with respect to the variable $y_j$

-In some cases, the parameter $\bm{b}$ may be known.
-We refer to this setting as \textit{known anisotropy}.
-In this case, we have prior understanding about the behaviour of the target function with respect to its variables.
+In simple cases such as in Remark \ref{r:elliptic-case}, the parameter $\bm{b}$ may be known.
+We refer to this as the \textit{known anisotropy} setting.
+Here, we have a specific prior understanding about the behaviour of the target function with respect to its variables in terms of the parameter $\bm{b}$.
 Therefore, we can strive to use this information to design an approximation scheme.

 However, in many practical settings, $\bm{b}$ may be unknown.
 We refer to this as \textit{unknown anisotropy}.
-This is often the case in practical UQ settings, where $f$ is considered a black box (i.e., the underlying PDE model, if one exists, is hidden).
-Furthermore, even in more explicit settings, one typically only has access to an upper bound for the $b_i$.
-Thus any approximation scheme that uses these values is limited by the quality of such bounds.
+This is often the case in practical UQ settings, where $f$ is considered a black box (i.e., the underlying DE model, if one exists, is hidden).
+In fact, even if the DE model is known, it may be difficult to establish holomorphy with tight estimates on the parameter $\bm{b}$.
+See, e.g., \cite[Chpt.\ 4]{Adcock2022}.
+Additionally, it is worth noting that $\bm{b}$ only conveys limited information and knowledge of it may not lead to efficient methods.
+For example, the functions $f(\bm{y}) = 1/(1.1-y_1)$ and $f(\bm{y}) = \sin(1000 y_2) / (1.1-y_1)$ are both $(\bm{b},\varepsilon)$-holomorphic with $\bm{b} = (10,0,0,\ldots)$.
+The latter varies rapidly with $y_2$, while the former does not -- information that cannot be gleaned from $\bm{b}$ alone.
+Therefore, any approximation scheme that uses $\bm{b}$ may not be able to efficiently approximate both functions simultaneously.

 Motivated by this discussion, in this paper we consider both the known and unknown anisotropy settings.
 Specifically, we describe DNN architectures and training procedures for each case and explicit error bound for the resulting DNN approximations.
+In the unknown anisotropy setting, our tanh and RePU DNN architectures and training procedures are completely independent of $\bm{b}$.